Jeremy H. Temkin

-Chambers USA: America's Leading Lawyers in the area of Litigation: White Collar Crime & Government Investigations, has named Jeremy as a leading lawyer, noting that he has been described as “‘a terrific litigator, and one of the foremost criminal tax experts in the country,’” and that “he is well versed in international investigations, with a formidable track record in representing an impressive roster of domestic and international clients,” and that his “expert tax fraud practice is complemented by experience in criminal and regulatory proceedings related to antitrust, securities and FCPA violations.”
+Chambers USA: America’s Leading Lawyers in the area of Litigation: White Collar Crime & Government Investigations has described Jeremy as “‘a terrific litigator and one of the foremost criminal tax experts in the country,’” noting that “he is well versed in international investigations, with a formidable track record in representing an impressive roster of domestic and international clients,” and that his “expert tax fraud practice is complemented by experience in criminal and regulatory proceedings related to antitrust, securities and FCPA violations.”
 Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys has recognized Jeremy as a “Litigation Star” in the areas of White-Collar Crime/Enforcement/Investigations and General Commercial Litigation.
-He has also been recognized in White Collar Criminal Defense by The Legal 500 United States and has been listed in Thomson Reuters' Super Lawyers.
+He has also been recognized in White Collar Criminal Defense by The Legal 500 United States and has been listed in Thomson Reuters’ Super Lawyers.

 From 1993 through 1999 Jeremy served as an Assistant U.S. Attorney for the Southern District of New York, where he investigated a wide variety of criminal cases - including money laundering, narcotics, tax evasion, and other fraud cases - and represented the government in numerous criminal trials and appeals.
 In 1998, he received the Department of Justice Director’s Award for Superior Performance as an Assistant U.S. Attorney.
 Jeremy joined Morvillo Abramowitz as a Partner in 1999.